Adopted on September 18th, 1986

 1. Officers: The officers of the Board shall be a Chair, First Vice-Chair, Second Vice-Chair, Secretary, Assistant Secretary, Treasurer and Assistant Treasurer.

 2. Term of Office: Each Officer shall serve for one (1)-twenty-four (24) month period beginning July 1 and terminating on June 30.
-To provide the greatest opportunity for services by each Member, no Chair, Secretary or Treasurer shall serve for more than four (4) consecutive years in a particular position.
-The First and Second Vice Chairs and the Assistant Secretary and Assistant Treasurer shall not serve for more than five (5) consecutive years.
+To provide the greatest opportunity for services by each Member, no Chair, Secretary or Treasurer shall serve for more than four (4) consecutive years.
+Should any member be elected to a vacated office, that member shall finish out the remainder of that term and will then be up for reelection on the current election schedule when he or she will be eligible to serve two (2) consecutive two-year terms.

 B. Rules of Succession, Removal of Officers